Madhav-000-s/reelsautoscroller/README.md

 # reelsautoscroller
 scroll instagram reels automatically

-Instructions
+Instructions \n
-go to chrome://extensions in your web browser enable developer mode click on load unpacked select the folder where you downloaded this the extension will be loaded and you can access it from the extensions
+go to chrome://extensions in your web browser \n enable developer mode \n click on load unpacked select the folder where you downloaded this \n the extension will be loaded and you can access it from the extensions \n